Benchmarks

 What the highlights measure

-docs/workflow-multi-provider-latest.json, stats underdocs/benchmarks/multi-provider-complex-workflow/.
+docs/workflows/workflow-multi-provider-latest.json, stats underdocs/benchmarks/multi-provider-complex-workflow/.

 Token estimates in docs often use ~4 characters per token as a heuristic.